libvirt/libvirt-ci/guests/README.markdown

   post-installation configuration steps required to make the newly-created guest usable and ready to be used for building `$project`;

-Once those steps have been performed, maintainance will involve running:
+Once those steps have been performed, maintenance will involve running:

     lcitool update $guest $project